-I am thrilled to be sharing our light, bright budget kitchen makeover today!
+I am thrilled to be sharing our light, bright white kitchen makeover on a budget today!
 This kitchen makeover reveal has been a LONG time in the making.

 Something was off.
 Finally this summer, I figured out which things weren’t quite right and got to work finishing the space.
-And now I absolutely love it!

 I had already replaced the dated linoleum floors with hardwoods but the rest of the kitchen was very dark, very dated, and very brown.